-If you’re serious about getting results online, you need to build a list of people who are paying attention to you, typically an email list.
+If you’re serious about your digital business, you need to build a list of people who are paying attention to you, typically an email list.

-So how do you get people to sign up for your email newsletter?
+So, how do you get people to sign up for your email newsletter?

-This is usually some form of content — a useful video, a killer PDF special report or white paper, an exclusive podcast.
+This is usually some form of content — a useful video, a killer ebook, or an exclusive podcast episode.

-Sure, everyone else does that.
-Because it works.
+Sure, everyone else does that … because it works.

-It works . . . if you do it the right way.
+It works … if you do it the right way.

 Giving away something good will get people to sign up for your email list, no question.

 Gmail is just one of the many excellent services that will give you one (or a bunch) for free.

 Readers have dozens of ways to capture your valuable free reward, then ditch the rest of your email once they’ve got their prize.

 If they’re jerks, they may just mark you as spam so they don’t have to see you again, rather than take the “trouble” of unsubscribing.
 It happens.

-(Incidentally, this is why you must make it stupidly easy to unsubscribe from your stuff.
+(That last one, incidentally, is why you must make it stupidly easy to unsubscribe from your stuff.
 If it’s more than a click or two, you’ll regret it.)